-Benefit Description You pay Foot care High Option Standard Option Routine foot care when you are under active treatment for a metabolic or peripheral vascular \$20 per office visit to your primary care physician \$25 per office visit to your primary care physician disease, such as diabetes.
-Note: See Orthopedic and prosthetic devices for information on podiatric shoe inserts. \$35 per office visit to a specialist \$40 per office visit to a specialist Not covered: All charges All charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes Nothing Nothing • Stump hose Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
-Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy.
+Benefit Description You pay Foot care (cont.)
+High Option Standard Option Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, unless primary medical condition requires such care Treatment of weak, strained or flat feet or bunions All charges All charges or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes Nothing Nothing Stump hose Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy • Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants and surgically implanted breast implant following mastectomy.
 Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures .
 For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services .
-Not covered: All charges All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups • Lumbosacral supports Corsets, elastic stockings, support hose, and other supportive devices Prosthetic replacements except as required by growth or change in medical condition
+Not covered: All charges All charges Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports Corsets, trusses, elastic stockings, support hose, and other supportive devices Prosthetic replacements except as required by growth or change in medical condition Durable medical equipment (DME) High Option Standard Option We cover rental or purchase, of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: Nothing Nothing • Oxygen Dialysis equipment Hospital beds • Wheelchairs • Crutches • Walkers